BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ### Integer Types

 Integer types are used to store whole numbers.
 There are four main integer types: `short`, `int`, `long` and `long long`.
-These each can either
+These each can either be `signed`, meaning positive integers, negative integers and zero can be stored, or `unsigned`, meaning only non-negative integers can be stored.

 ### Floating-Point Types